-This proxy statement is furnished to our stockholders in connection with the solicitation of proxies for use at our annual meeting of stockholders to be held on May 21, 2004 at 2:00 p.m., Pacific time, for the purposes of:
+This proxy statement is furnished to our stockholders in connection with the solicitation of proxies for use at our annual meeting of stockholders to be held on May 20, 2005 at 2:00 p.m., Pacific time, for the purposes of:

-- electing two Class I members of the Board of Directors to serve until the 2007 annual meeting of stockholders; and - transacting any other business which is properly brought before the meeting or any adjournment or postponement thereof.
+- electing two Class II members of the Board of Directors to serve until the 2008 annual meeting of stockholders (hereafter referred to as Proposal No. 1); and - transacting any other business which is properly brought before the meeting or any adjournment or postponement thereof.

-A copy of our Annual Report on Form 10-K for the year ended December 31, 2003 and this proxy statement and accompanying proxy card will be first mailed to stockholders on or about April 15, 2004.
+A copy of our Annual Report on Form 10-K for the year ended December 31, 2004 and this proxy statement and accompanying proxy card will be first mailed to stockholders on or about April 20, 2005.

 This solicitation is made on behalf of our Board of Directors and we will pay the costs of solicitation.
-Our directors, officers and employees may also solicit proxies by telephone, telegraph, fax or personal interview.
+Our directors, officers and employees may also solicit proxies by telephone, fax or personal interview.
 We will reimburse banks, brokerage firms and other custodians, nominees and fiduciaries for reasonable expenses incurred by them in sending proxy material to our stockholders.
 We have retained Computershare Trust Co. to assist in the solicitation of proxies with respect to shares of our common stock held of record by brokers, nominees and institutions for a customary fee not to exceed \$3,000.